codecombat/codecombat/docs/PRODUCT_RULES.md

 - It verifies multi-field ordering, field-progress source rules, admin URL behavior and progressive legend thresholds.
 - It verifies saved curriculum migration preserves existing code and progress semantics.
 - It verifies every mission guide resolves its ordered concept-card IDs from the canonical reference base, all IDs are unique and every rendered card exposes its ID.
+- It verifies that the set of IDs referenced by mission guides is exactly the set of records in the canonical concept-card database and that no card is referenced twice.
 - It verifies every canonical concept card has between one and three quiz questions and every question has three or four unique choices containing its correct answer.
 - It verifies concept-card validation uses stable card IDs and a dedicated memory storage key rather than mission-number persistence.
+- It verifies every unprepared concept card is visually hidden before the memory layer applies its face-down state.
-- It verifies the learner cannot execute through the run button or keyboard shortcut before the current mission's cards are validated.
+- It verifies the learner cannot edit or execute through the colored preview, run button, keyboard shortcut, or mission-14 preparation before the current mission's cards are validated.
+- It verifies admin quiz review can select the correct choices but does not submit or validate automatically.
+- It verifies clicking the colored code preview maps the click position to the corresponding textarea or Ace cursor offset.
 - It verifies simplified syntax coloring keeps keywords and punctuation in the default color while distinguishing objects/variables, methods, literal values and comments.
 - It verifies string quote characters remain in the default color while string contents receive the literal color.
 - It verifies the five syntax colors are centralized through CSS custom properties.